Bob Ezrin

 Robert Alan Ezrin (born March 25, 1949) is a Canadian music producer and keyboardist, best known for his work with Lou Reed, Alice Cooper, Aerosmith, Kiss, Pink Floyd, Deep Purple, Peter Gabriel, Andrea Bocelli and Phish.
-As of 2010, Ezrin's career in music had spanned six decades and his production work continued into the 21st century, with acts such as Deftones and Thirty Seconds to Mars.
-Ezrin is the winner of three Juno Awards.
+As of 2010, his career in music had spanned six decades and his production work continued into the 21st century with acts such as Deftones and Thirty Seconds to Mars.
+He is the winner of three Juno Awards.
 In 2011, he was awarded the Special Achievement Award at the 2011 SOCAN Awards held in Toronto.
 On 29 December 2022, Ezrin was named an Officer of the Order of Canada, the second-highest civilian honour in Canada.

 Early life

 Ezrin was born in Toronto, Ontario, on March 25, 1949 to Jewish parents.
 He resided in the Forest Hill area of Toronto, and graduated from the University of Toronto Schools in 1967.

 Music and production career

 As of 2014, Ezrin continued to work as a record producer, arranger and songwriter, in addition to being involved with a variety of other projects in digital media, live production, film, television, and theatrical production.

-Ezrin has worked on recordings with numerous major artists, including Pink Floyd, Phish, Alice Cooper, KISS, Balloonatic, Deep Purple, Lou Reed, The Kings, Hanoi Rocks, Taylor Swift, Peter Gabriel, Bonham, K'naan, 2Cellos, Kristin Chenoweth, Rod Stewart, Nine Inch Nails, The Jayhawks, Thirty Seconds to Mars, The Darkness, Jane's Addiction, Dr. John, Nils Lofgren, Berlin, Kansas, Julian Lennon, Joe Bonamassa and Deftones, among many others.
+He has worked on recordings with numerous major artists, including Pink Floyd, Phish, Alice Cooper, Kiss, Balloonatic, Deep Purple, Lou Reed, The Kings, Hanoi Rocks, Taylor Swift, Peter Gabriel, Bonham, K'naan, 2Cellos, Kristin Chenoweth, Rod Stewart, Nine Inch Nails, The Jayhawks, Thirty Seconds to Mars, The Darkness, Jane's Addiction, Dr. John, Nils Lofgren, Berlin, Kansas, Julian Lennon, Joe Bonamassa and Deftones, among many others.
 Ezrin also recorded the very first demos for Toronto band Max Webster.

 Ezrin has been described by Alice Cooper as "our George Martin".
 Following his first production work on an album with Love it to Death in 1971, Ezrin embarked on a long-term collaboration that, by 1973, would see the release of the number one album Billion Dollar Babies, a year after the success of School's Out; Cooper subsequently became established as one of the biggest acts in the world.
 After the disbanding of Cooper's group, Ezrin continued his collaboration with Cooper, as the latter embarked upon a solo career.
 In 1975, Cooper released the Ezrin-produced album, Welcome To My Nightmare.
 Ezrin worked with Cooper not just as a producer, but also as a co-writer, arranger, and musician.

-Ezrin produced the best-selling KISS album Destroyer in 1976.
+Ezrin produced the best-selling Kiss album Destroyer in 1976.
 As explained by Peter Criss during an interview in the documentary KISS: Krazy Killer (1994), Ezrin co-wrote, arranged and performed the piano accompaniment to the song "Beth".
-Ezrin proceeded to produce two other albums with the band -- Music from "The Elder" and Revenge—and remains close to the band's members in the 21st century.
+He proceeded to produce two other albums with the band — Music from "The Elder" and Revenge — and remains close to the band's members.